Skip to main content

 pub async fn lister_options( &self, path: &str, opts: ListOptions, ) -> Result<Lister, Error>

-Create a new lister to list entries that starts with given path in parent dir with additional options.
+Create a new lister to list entries that start with the given prefix path using additional options.

 §Examples